devproca/sql-dev-day/README.md

 ### Exercise 1d

-Examine your table metadata using the INFORMATION_SCHEMA.

-These tables were created in the **public** schema.
+In this exercise we will examine the table metadata using the *information_schema*.
+The tables were created in the **public** schema.
 To view all tables in the public schema, execute the following:

 ```
 select * from information_schema.tables where table_schema = 'public';